-Most Medical Assistance recipients are required to receive their medical care through a Managed Care Organization (MCO), either through the Medallion 4.0 or CCC Plus programs.
+Most Medicaid and FAMIS recipients are required to receive their medical care through a Managed Care Organization (MCO), through the Cardinal Cate Managed Care program.
 An MCO is a health service organization that coordinates health care services through a network of providers including primary care providers (PCPs), specialists, hospitals, clinics, medical supply companies, transportation service providers, drug stores, and other medical service providers.
 If you meet the criteria to be assigned to an MCO you will receive a letter from DMAS requiring you to choose an MCO for your health care.
 You will receive information about the programs such as an MCO Comparison Chart and a brochure.
 If you do not make a choice, you will be assigned to an MCO.